 Examples of Market-Oriented Companies

 Amazon consistently changes the virtual marketplace and adds features to address the concerns expressed by consumers.
-One such feature is rating and review systems introduced by the online retailer to boost credibility.
+One such feature is the rating and review system introduced by the online retailer to boost credibility.

 The company launched Amazon Prime to address issues with delivery charges.
 In addition, it created the Amazon Locker, which is a self-pickup service for consumers who may not be present in the shipping address indicated at the time of delivery.